-Frank Miller returns to the world of 300 with this prequel series that formed the basis for the 2014 film sequel 300: Rise of an Empire and focuses on the Spartan’s main enemy in the original story – King Xerxes.
+Frank Miller returns to the world of 300 with Xerxes, the prequel series that formed the basis for the 2014 film sequel 300: Rise of an Empire and focuses on the Spartan’s main enemy in the original story – King Xerxes.

 The ongoing Greek rebellion against Persian tyranny reaches a turning point after the destruction of the city of Sardis and the later battle of Marathon: on a military campaign to vanquish the city of Athens and silence the Greeks once and for all, Xerxes, Persian Prince, watches as his father, King Darius, falls in battle… The mantle of king is passed and while his newly-inherited fleet retreats toward home, Xerxes’ hatred is cemented toward Athens – and his incentive to build the Persian empire is fueled.
 Xerxes becomes the king of all countries – the king of Persia, ruler of Zion, and Pharoah of Egypt – and his empire is unlike any the world has ever seen, until… The mantle is again passed, the god king dies and Darius III continues as the king of all.
 But then, from the west, a tiger force strikes in Asia Minor and is on a course for collision with Persian forces.
 This will be the beginning of the end for Persia and the launch of Alexander the Great’s rise to power!